Sjung3/Todos/README.md

-# TODOS -Part of a backend course
+# TODOS

-A task tracking app.
+Exam project in Java backend course @Teknikhögskolan.
+Created April 2020.

+## Criterias for exam
-The project’s aim was to build a backend to a frontend that I had built in a previous course.
-The frontend part is far from lean in its code, but it does what it should be doing.
+Build a backend to a frontend that I had built in a previous course.

+## Functionalities
+An app to be used as a todo list.

 ## Technologies
 Java 13<br>